Today we’re going to talk about how I got my beautiful community (the Heart-Centred, Soul-Driven Entrepreneurs Facebook group) to 30,000 members.

 You just want us to know that you have a webinar about losing weight the easy way, don’t you?

-For a lot of women, they had never taken a selfie before and the group gave them a safe space to get over there fear of it.
-It also actually helped us recognize each other and get to know each other.
+For a lot of women, they had never taken a selfie before and the group gave them a safe space to get over their fear of it.
+It also actually helped us recognise each other and get to know each other.

 I feel like when you leave it up to people to decide what to talk about in a group for entrepreneurs, we’ll just talk about our business.
-We used to have a self-care Sunday where people would talk about what they were doing outside of their business.
+We used to have a #SelfCareSunday where people would talk about what they were doing outside of their business.

 For me, the structure created a balance between promo/business and us supporting each other, getting to know each other, and having fun.
-It created kind of an office atmosphere that you don’t get when you’re working on your own as a solo entrepreneur.
+It created an office kind of atmosphere that you don’t get when you’re working on your own as a solo entrepreneur.

 I knew that this would be a problem because it was being taught by so many big marketers.
-Jump into a group, create a yes ladder, get 100s of comments, spam their inbox with an opt-in link and grow your group.
-There were network marketing organizations teaching strategies that involved jumping into groups and spamming them via private messages or posts.
+Jump into a group, create a yes ladder, get hundreds of comments, spam their inbox with an opt-in link and grow your group.
+There were network marketing organisations teaching strategies that involved jumping into groups and spamming them via private messages or posts.

 You’d always have a relationship coach come in on question day and ask “What’s the worst thing about being single?”
-Then they would get all these women commenting about how the felt, and private message them with an offer.
+Then they would get all these women commenting about how they felt, and private message them with an offer.
 It was so spammy and obvious.

 People needed to feel like they weren’t being constantly bombarded by marketing and to make this possible we needed some very clear guidelines.
 This also meant that I couldn’t monitor and administrate that on my own, so I needed to create a sense that we were all protecting this community.

 The guidelines mean that we have this beautiful safe space, but you can promote your business within the guidelines, and they’re very generous.

 Yes, I’ve made it very easy for you to promote things into this community (both free and paid), and we encourage and support you to practice your messaging, but in order to have that we need to make sure that the group is consistently full of other conversations as well.

-Another thing I had discovered after about year is that the people who have been in the group since the beginning think they’re special and start to do sneaky promos, and even turning it into a hashtag!
+Another thing I had discovered after about a year is that the people who have been in the group since the beginning think they’re special and start to do sneaky promos, and even turning it into a hashtag!

 This needed to be shut down as well because I didn’t want people coming into the community and feeling like they were getting in trouble all the time.
 I wanted them to feel loved and welcome.
 I had to be consistent with starting a conversation to remind people how to welcome people into the community.

-Even now I’ll make a post every couple of months to remind people.
+Even now, I’ll make a post every couple of months to remind people.
 If new people join our group and aren’t following the guidelines, the way to approach them is through love and education.
 The guidelines are nice and clear, we have some cool theme days which are explained well, and we need to be lovingly educating people on how to get the most out of the group.

-1. The fact that it isn’t the Tash Corbin Show, everyone gets value out of the group.
+1. The fact that it isn’t the Tash Corbin Show.
+Everyone gets value out of the group!

 2. The structure creating the balance between promo and conversation.